TCPA Compliance: A Complete SMS Checklist

 The FCC mandates that you give customers frequent opt-out opportunities to stay in TCPA compliance.
 A good practice is to allow customers to opt out once a month.

 Fortunately, this doesn’t have to be an awkward, standalone opt-out message.
-Instead, it can simply be a line at the end of a promotional text message reminding customers that they have the opportunity to opt out if they so choose.
+Instead, it can simply be a line at the end of a promotional text message reminding customers that they can opt out if they choose.

 Hi [First Name],